Data-Driven Certification of Neural Networks with Random Input Noise: Data-Driven Reformulation

 \subsection{High-Probability Guarantees}

 We now turn to consider the randomness of the scenario problem's optimal value.
-In particular, we ask the following question: can the random scenario problem \eqref{eq: scenario_problem} be used to accurately lower bound the probabilistic robustness level and localize the random output $Y=f(X)$?
+In particular, we ask the following question: Does the random solution to \eqref{eq: scenario_problem} maintain a certified lower bound on $\bar{r}(\epsilon)$?
 In Theorem \ref{thm: high-probability_guarantees}, we show that the answer is affirmative with high probability, provided that the problem is convex and a large enough number of samples is used.